wustl-data/wustl-data.github.io/docs/modules/apis/assignment.md

 4. **State Geographies** (10 points)
-    - Write a function that converts a list of states to a string of comma-separated integers using their FIPS codes.
-Add the prefix `state:` to the list as required by the API.
+    - Implement the function `geographies` that converts a list of state abbreviations to a string of comma-separated FIPS codes.

 5. **County FIPS codes** (10 points)
     - County-level FIPS codes may be found at https://www.census.gov/library/reference/code-lists/ansi.html#county.
 However, programmatic access to this data will need an outside-the-box approach since the codes are hidden behind a dropdown menu.
 Inspect a few URLs of the county FIPS codes from different states, then create a function that returns a DataFrame of the county-level FIPS data from a state FIPS code.